 If you’re searching on Google for information on how quickly after a snip can you walk your dog again then we’re guessing you want it to happen sooner rather than later.
 Here are some tips on speeding up the process

-- Let your dog rest in the first 2 days – this is a critical healing time and rushing here can cause problems to the stitches
+- Let your dog rest in the first two days – this is a critical healing time, and rushing here can cause problems with the stitches.

 - Allow your dog to tell you when they’re ready – don’t take them for a walk if they’re not asking for it.

 - Keep the early walks away from anything that may distract them and make them want to run – aggressive dogs, cats, small animals they like to chase etc.

 - Keep the pace light and the distance short.

 - Instead of thinking about how soon can I walk my dog after neutering, think how quickly you can help them recover.

 - Make sure they have access to fresh water 24/7 and their dog food provides complete nutrition.

 - Have a comfortable harness and a good lead to keep them steady and comfortable while walking with the Elizabethan collar.